Indiana Landlord Tenant Rights

 Protected Groups: The Federal Fair Housing Act outlaws discrimination in housing based on race, color, national origin, religion, sex, familial status, or disability.
 This law does not apply to some owner-occupied homes or homes operated by religious organizations.
 Indiana does not offer any extra protection to groups not outlined in the Federal Fair Housing Act.

-Discriminatory Acts & Penalties: Housing discrimination laws are handled by the Indiana Civil Rights Commission.
+Discriminatory Acts and Penalties: Housing discrimination laws are handled by the Indiana Civil Rights Commission.
 The following actions may be interpreted as discriminatory when directed at a member of a protected group:

 Indiana landlords found guilty of discrimination in housing may be liable for damages.